 The Office of the Judicial Administrator is a part of Cornell University’s campus disciplinary system, which sets standards of behavior to protect the entire Cornell community — students, staff and faculty – and provides procedures to ensure a fair process for the accused and for the complainant.

 The standards of conduct articulated in Cornell University’s Campus Code of Conduct (Code) reflect the principles of the entire Cornell community.
 The checks and balances in the disciplinary system ensure Code enforcement remains true to these principles.
+Additionally, the Code relies on Cornell University Policy 6.4, Prohibited Discrimination, Protected-Status Harassment, Sexual Harassment, and Sexual Assault and Violence to provide the procedures to resolve sexual harassment and sexual assault allegations, which also has checks and balances consistent with the Code’s principles.
 It is up to each individual community member to understand the principles to ensure that our shared living-learning environment meets our community standards.

 Please direct questions to firstname.lastname@example.org.
 Please note that any information on this web site that is inconsistent with the Code of Conduct is not binding, as the Code of Conduct is the controlling document for the Office of the Judicial Administrator.